 Short-term loans are loans that are typically repaid within a period of 3 to 12 months.
 These loans are designed to provide individuals or businesses with quick cash for unexpected expenses or cover temporary cash flow problems.

 Short-term loans are usually unsecured, which means they do not require collateral, such as a house or car, to secure the loan.
-They may be available from various lenders, including traditional banks, credit unions, and online lenders.
+They may be available from various lenders, including traditional banks, credit unions, and online lenders and can be personal loans for people with bad credit in Canada.

 The application process for a short-term loan is typically quick and easy, with most lenders offering online applications that can be completed in just a few minutes.
 Approval for a short-term loan may also be fast, with funds available as soon as the same day or within a few business days.